 Where to Stay in Eleusis

-Elefsina Hotel, is a 4-star hotel, near the archaeological site, in a quiet urban location approximately 30 minutes from the port of Piraeus, with a swimming pool, good-sized rooms, very comfortable beds, a large continental breakfast, and helpful staff.
+Elefsina Hotel, is a 4-star hotel with a swimming pool, good-sized rooms, very comfortable beds, and a large continental breakfast.

 How to Get to Eleusis